Ensembl/amr-portal/frontend/src/content/about.md

 This project represents phase one of our efforts.
 Future developments may include

 - Advanced querying including search by IDs
-- The ability to cross link between our phenotype and genotype data sets
 - Expanding AMR profiles to those from isolate genomes in culture collections
 - Expanding AMR profiles from text mining the literature
 - Submission flows allowing third parties to submit antibiograms and for these data to flow into this portal